kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 Gaming (Xbox) is the only solely consumer-focused business that might look out of place considering Microsoft's new business focus strategy.
 Therefore, rumors and comments about possible divestment of gaming business are flying around.

-Xbox is a pretty **significant business with $11.6bn of annual revenue, but its growth is on a lower side and increased by $0.2bn in 2019**, which resulted from a 11% increase in services part of gaming revenue.
+Xbox is a pretty **significant business with $11.6bn of annual revenue, but its growth is on a lower side and increased by $0.2bn in 2019**, which resulted from an 11% increase in services part of gaming revenue.
 Service revenue mainly came from sales of its own  and third-party games (Microsoft takes a cut from the price), and it was partially **offset by a decrease from the sale of Xbox hardware.** If you take into account that Q4 was very positively affected by COVID-19, not much to brag about.

 When Microsoft's CEO, Satya Nadella, was asked about the future of Gaming within Microsoft during the 2019 Q4 earnings call, this was his answer: (Note: X Cloud is Microsoft gaming streaming service).